xrstf/rudi/README.md

   </a>
 </p>

-Rudi is a Lisp-based, embeddable programming language that focuses on transforming data structures like those available in JSON (numbers, bools, objects, vectors etc.).
+Rudi is a Lisp-like, embeddable programming language that focuses on transforming data structures like those available in JSON (numbers, bools, objects, vectors etc.).
 A statement in Rudi looks like

 ```lisp